-1) Denominators are adjusted by subtracting the population of police agencies that did not report arrests to UCR/NIBRS.
-For percent subtracted, suppression code definitions and the agencies not reporting, see the Technical Notes and the appendix, Non-Reporting Agencies and Population.
+1) Denominators are adjusted by subtracting the population of police agencies that did not report arrests.
+For more information on the percent subtracted, suppression code definitions and the agencies not reporting, see the Technical Notes and the appendix, Non-Reporting Agencies and Population.